Macular hypoplasia

 PAX6 is also expressed in the central nervous system, pancreatic islets of Langerhans, and olfactory epithelium, and hypoplasia of these tissues leads to various extraocular complications 1).

-Pathologically, smooth muscle is absent except for the iris root, and angle development is incomplete.
-The pathogenesis of glaucoma progresses stepwise as follows 3):
+Pathologically, smooth muscle is absent except at the iris root, and angle development is incomplete.
+The pathogenesis of glaucoma progresses in stages as follows 3).

 This progressive angle change was reported by Grant and Walton in 1974 3), and in recent years has been confirmed by UBM as anterior displacement of the ciliary body 6).
 Depending on the degree of angle dysgenesis, both open-angle and closed-angle types can occur.